Bilinear embedding for Schr\"odinger-type operators with complex coefficients: Proof of Theorem

+In comparison with the exact definition \cite{CD-DivForm} we omitted here the tensorization of the Hessian $d^2\Phi(\omega)$ with the $d\times d$ identity matrix, as well as appropriate identifications of complex objects (vectors, matrices) with their real counterparts.

 Here is a stronger version of \cite[Theorem 5.2]{CD-DivForm} suited for potentials.
-It evokes \cite[Theorem 3]{DV-Sch}, where similar properties of $Q$ were proved (also for the purpose of treating Schr\"odinger operators).
+It evokes \cite[Theorem 3]{DV-Sch}, where similar properties of $\cQ$ were proved, also for the purpose of treating Schr\"odinger operators.
+The main distinction is that here we treat arbitrary complex matrix functions $A,B$, while in \cite[Theorem 3]{DV-Sch} we only addressed the case $A=B\equiv I$.
 The reader is also referred to \cite{DTV}.

 \begin{thm} Choose $p\geq2$ and $A,B\in\cA_p(\Omega)$.
 Then there exists $\delta\in(0,1)$ such that $\cQ= \cQ_{p,\delta}$ as in \eqref{eq: rupkina} admits the following property: